open-contracting/kingfisher-collect/docs/spiders.rst

 Spiders
 =======

-In Kingfisher Collect each spider represents a different data source.
-Each data source expose its data in different ways and each data source contains data from different years and and covering different stages of the contracting process.
+In Kingfisher Collect, there is one spider per data source.
+Each data source exposes its data in different ways, contains data from different years, and covers different stages of the contracting process.

 .. _spider-metadata: